mridlen/Oblige_Realm667/README.txt

 # Installation - Linux (or other)
 1) Don't clone/download this one.
 Go to the Oblige home and download the "source" package (you'll need to compile it... good luck). http://oblige.sourceforge.net/
-2) Just grab the following files: modules/realm667_monsters.lua modules/realm667_weapons.lua
+2) Just grab the following files from the zip on Dropbox ( https://www.dropbox.com/sh/qienjlrbamj3kzx/AADYxFW1hpjgMvCNXM2LizPla?dl=0 ): modules/realm667_monsters.lua
+modules/realm667_weapons.lua
 scripts/defs.lua